 An active lifestyle helps lose the excess weight faster than having a sedentary lifestyle.

 7. Sleep enough

 Sleep usually doesn’t top the list of things to do for losing weight.
 But our bodies need it to maintain a healthy weight.
 Lack of sleep can leave you tired and lethargic, which means you are less likely to exercise.
 Lack of sleep also changes the levels of certain chemicals in the body that control your appetite (6).
 Teenagers who haven’t had enough sleep tend to snack on candy bars, chips, and other junk foods.
-To lose weight, ensure that your child gets at least eight to ten hours of good sleep every night.
+To lose weight, ensure that your teen gets at least eight to ten hours of good sleep every night.

 [ Read: Sleep Disorders In Teens ]

 It is good practice to encourage kids not to waste food.
 But encouraging them to clean their plate every day, even when they are full, is a bad idea.

 Teach your kids to take small portions of food on their plate.
 They can always go for a second serving if they are still hungry.
 When the portions are small, your teen will not be forced to eat more than he or she wants to and will avoid wasting food.